 - Rethinking the ethics of fragiliy and antifragility from your company's point of view

-Triad: The agile triplet Antifragility - Robustness - Fragility
+Triad: The agile triplet Antifragility - Resilience (Robustness) - Fragility

 Half of life -the interesting half of life- we dont have a name for: the antifragile half!